 Good thing, though, that I am a disciplinarian and my children listen to me whenever I tell them to do something.
 I taught them the value of good education, and how they can get 100% value in Kumon.
 Whenever they became lazy and bored, I reminded them that not all children get to experience Kumon, so they need to maximize everything that they could get from it.
 During periodical exams and long tests, I tell them to lessen their worksheet load, but to try and increase it once their schedule becomes easier to manage.

-Kumon was additional workload for my kids, that’s a fact.
+Kumon was an additional workload for my kids, that’s a fact.
 But I always told them they would reap the profit a hundredfold.
 Whenever my youngest would cry over the worksheets, I just let her be, because I knew it would pass.
 I helped them adjust their schedules to fit their school activities.
 Whenever we went on vacations, their Kumon bags were also brought with them.
 My kids’ lives revolved around school, co-curricular, extra-curricular activities, and Kumon.
-The latter was never taken for granted, and was very much entrenched into our daily activities.
+The latter was never taken for granted and was very much entrenched in our daily activities.

 From One Parent to Another

 I have bigger plans for my kids, and I know that Kumon would help them achieve these goals.
 I firmly believe that although Kumon is a long process, we would get there eventually if we only persevere.

 My greatest learning as a Kumon parent is that every child is different in their skills and capacity for learning.
 I have four children, and three already completed the Math and Reading Programs.
 My youngest is still enrolled in the Center, and is also doing both subjects.
 All of them have different personalities and different abilities.
 My struggle was not to expect one to be the same as the other, and to deal with each child differently (and honestly, I am still working on this part).